Gabriel-A-Rocha/sass-practice/Readme.md

 ## SASS Practice

-This project contains practice for SASS syntax and features.
+This project is a practice of SASS syntax and features for learning purposes.

 ### Topics covered: